Edward Olivares Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 11th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Rays pitching staff ranks 11th in MLB.

-- The Rays' 3.57 team ERA ranks second among all MLB pitching staffs.
+- The Rays have the second-ranked team ERA across all MLB pitching staffs (3.56).

-- Rays pitchers combine to give up the fifth-fewest home runs in baseball (76 total, one per game).
+- Rays pitchers combine to surrender the seventh-fewest home runs in baseball (78 total, one per game).

-- His last appearance came on Saturday against the San Diego Padres, when the right-hander went six innings, surrendering two earned runs while allowing four hits.
+- In his last appearance on Sunday, the righty threw 4 2/3 innings against the San Diego Padres, giving up three earned runs while surrendering six hits.

-- In 13 games this season, the 29-year-old has put up an ERA of 3.26, with 9 strikeouts per nine innings.
-Opponents are batting .224 against him.
+- The 29-year-old has amassed an ERA of 2.72, with 4.2 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .196 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.